Scammers love their victims to be uninformed.

 You surely “like” the fact that social media gives you the opportunity to keep up with friends and family all over the world, and to connect with others you might not have seen in years.

 On the other hand, you certainly don’t appreciate all the scams floating around social media these days.
 But how to avoid them?
-Here, we’ll lay out some commonsense tips you can immediately put to use:
+Here are some commonsense tips you can immediately put to use:

 Want to see who’s looking at your Facebook profile?
 30% of all Facebook scams involve this tactic, which will ultimately download some unsavory software to your computer.